University Housing Policies

 - Solicitation by non-Marywood individuals or groups is not permitted in the residence halls.
-Marywood individuals who are interested in promoting or implementing an activity, etc., must have prior permission from the Director of Housing and Residence Life, or designee.
+Marywood individuals who are interested in promoting or implementing an activity, etc., must have prior permission from the Senior Director of Student Conduct and Residence Life, or designee.

 - Resident Assistants will hold meetings that are mandatory for all residents.
 Residents who miss these meetings without prior notification to their Resident Assistant may be assessed a fine.